epfl-ada/ada-2023-project-crunchychicken/Project_ideas/discussion.md

 Discussion: the data we have is missing the technological advancements and methods used by films.
 For technological advancements with Google, we could possibly find the technological advancements and when they their created, but unsure if we can easily find info about the technology used for the movies in the dataset.

+## Feasibility of the idea :
+We most likely won't be able to retrieve all techniques used by a film (CGI etc. etc.) Some of them would be easy to find (no sound --> sound, black&white --> color) but for the most recent techniques, that's too complicated imo.

 # How does the relationship of people shape the movie industry?
 Question: how does the relationship of a team of directors, producers, writers, cinematographers influence the movie industry?
 By using a network graph and CMU IMDb DBpedia datasets, who are the most influential figures? s there any pattern in the success of a movie and the relationship of people among the production team?
 Is there any pattern in the emergence of a new star or the disappearance of a popular figure?